garnajee/JellyHookAPI/README.md

 JellyHookAPI can receive media notifications and forward markdown-formatted messages with media details and trailers to services like WhatsApp.

-For instance, when a new movie is added to your media server, after receivinge notification fron Jellyfin, JellyHookAPI can send a detailed message including the movie title, overview, IMDb and TMDb links, and trailer links to your preferred communication platforms.
+For instance, when a new movie is added to your media server, after receiving notification from Jellyfin, JellyHookAPI can send a detailed message including the movie title, overview, IMDb and TMDb links, and trailer links to your preferred communication platforms.

 ---